Guide to the best Wisconsin Halloween events and activities, including Halloween parties, haunted houses, and more.

 If you’re going to be spending Halloween in Lake Geneva, remember, this isn’t just a town for the living!

-A Lake Geneva ghost tour is perfect for Halloween, and will walk you around the haunted locations of this beautiful resort town.
+A Lake Geneva ghost tour is perfect for Halloween and will walk you around the haunted locations of this beautiful resort town.
+Your expert paranormal guide will impart stories of the town’s dark history.

-Not only is it a way of scaring yourself silly, it’s also a great way of exploring this stunning location at the same time.
+Not only is it a way of scaring yourself silly, but it’s also a great way of exploring this stunning location at the same time.

 This is one of the most fun Halloween activities in Wisconsin.